 Video: Registering & Using Client Center

-January, 2024
+January, 2025

 Click here for the full document.

-As you review your charitable contributions for year-end, we’d like to provide you with an update on a few of the popular Arizona tax credits.
+As you review your charitable contributions for Tax Year 2024, we’d like to provide you with an update on a few of the popular Arizona tax credits.
 Remember that only monetary donations can be applied toward these credits.
 That means the eligible donations must be made by cash, check, or credit card and do not qualify if made from an IRA.
 Be sure to request a receipt (including the entity tax credit code) and file it with the tax documents that you gather for us.
 Tax credit donations are no longer eligible for the federal charitable deduction but may be eligible as a state tax deduction on your federal tax return.

 Below you will find links to lists of qualifying organizations and Arizona publications about the tax credits.
 We hope this is helpful and invite you to call if you have any questions about this or other tax matters.
-The following will apply to your 2023 individual income tax returns:
+The following will apply to your 2024 individual income tax returns:

 Public School Credit (Form 322):

-The maximum credit allowed in 2023 is unchanged from last year.
+The maximum credit allowed in 2024 is unchanged from last year.
 For single taxpayers and heads of household, the credit cannot exceed $200.
 For married taxpayers who file a joint return, the credit cannot exceed $400.
 Credit donations claimed for 2019 and later years must include the Public School CTDS Code.
 See the link below for the list of Arizona public schools and codes.

-*A credit donation made between January 1 and April 15, 2024 can be claimed as a credit for either tax year 2023 OR tax year 2024.*
+*A credit donation made between January 1 and April 15, 2025 can be claimed as a credit for either tax year 2024 OR tax year 2025.*

 Fees paid to an Arizona public school for your child’s participation in extracurricular activities, character education programs, college standardized testing, career and technical industry certification, and CPR training are eligible for the credit.